-- A. Provider Responsibilities; - The provider is responsible for adhering to the child care license which indicates the: - a.
+- A. Provider Responsibilities; - 1.
+The provider is responsible for adhering to the child care license which indicates the: - a.
 Physical residence of the program; - b.
 Dates of validity; - c.
 Maximum number of children; and - d.
-Any limitations or conditions of the license. - The licensed provider is responsible for compliance with the Regulations at all times, including the school year, summer and vacation programs, during stated hours of operation, or times when children are in care at the program. - 3.
+Any limitations or conditions of the license. - 2.
+The licensed provider is responsible for compliance with the Regulations at all times, including the school year, summer and vacation programs, during stated hours of operation, or times when children are in care at the program. - 3.
 The current license must be posted in a place that can be easily viewed by families and others upon entering the home. - 4.
-If there are any inaccuracies on the printed license, the licensee is responsible to contact the Department to rectify the error. - 5.
-The license is not transferable and is granted only to the designated licensee and is limited to the stated physical address. - 6.
-Any changes to schedule or hours of operation must be communicated to the Department prior to the changes occurring.
-This includes closure for vacation or extended travel.
-The communication must include specific dates and changes to operation. - 67.
-When the operation of a Group Family Child Care Home is discontinued, the licensee must provide the Department's licensing unit with written notification at least thirty (30) days prior to closure.
+If there are any inaccuracies on the printed license, the licensee is responsible to contact the Department to rectify the error.

-B. Changes to the License

-- If a licensee moves, the licensee must notify the Department by completing the "Change of Address" process four weeks in advance of starting child caring operations at the new residence, which includes: - Submission of the application, fee, applicable home inspections; and
+- 5. The license is not transferable and is granted only to the designated licensee and is limited to the stated physical address. - 6.
+When the operation of a Group Family Child Care Home is discontinued, the licensee must provide the Department's licensing unit with written notification at least thirty (30) days prior to closure. - B. Changes to the License - 1.
+If a licensee moves, the licensee must notify the Department by completing the "Change of Address" process four weeks in advance of starting child caring operations at the new residence, which includes: - a.
+Submission of the application, fee, applicable home inspections; and - b.

-- b.
 An updated home visit from the Department to determine capacity and assess compliance with these Regulations. - c.
-Upon notification to the Department in a timely manner, a thirty (30) day temporary certificate may be issued at the new address pending the review and issuance of the license at the new address by the Department. - d.
-Failure to notify the Department of a change of address resulting in the operation of the program moving without prior approval of the Department may lead to the suspension or revocation of the license. - If the permanent household composition changes or there are any changes to the emergency assistants or assistants or substitutes, the licensee must notify the Department immediately and comply with any additional background checks, home visits, and other documentation as applicable.
+Upon notification to the Department in a timely manner, a thirty (30) day temporary certificate may be issued at the new address pending the review and issuance of the license at the new address by the Department. - 2.
+If the permanent household composition changes or there are any changes to the emergency assistants or assistants, the licensee must notify the Department immediately and comply with any additional background checks, home visits, and other documentation as applicable. - C. Monitoring - 1.
+The license entitles the Department's Licensing Administrator or designee and the Office of the Child Advocate or designee: - a.

-C. Monitoring

-- 1. The license entitles the Department's Licensing Administrator or designee and the Office of the Child Advocate or designee: - a.
 The right of entrance; - b.
 The privilege to inspect and access all files to determine compliance with these Regulations; and - c.
-The right to investigate complaints. - 2.
-Group Family Child Care Homes will have a minimum of one (1) unannounced monitoring visit per year.

-D. Enforcement
+The right to investigate complaints. - D. Enforcement - 1.
+If at any time, the licensee violates the terms of the license or application: - a.
+A Probationary License may be issued. - b.
+The Department may assess a fine pursuant to R.I.
+Gen. Laws § 42-12.5-6 (g).